OSInside/kiwi/doc/source/image_description/elements.rst

 Supported `backend` values as of today are `docker` and `podman`.
 The `backend` attribute is mandatory and specifies for which container backend the image should be available in the system.
+The `containera` element has the following optional attributes:

+path="some/path"
+  The path to the container in the registry.
+If not specified the value defaults to `/`

 <registry><containers><container>
 ---------------------------------